I Never Felt Like This Before

 "I Never Felt Like This Before" is a song by British singer-songwriter Mica Paris.
-Released in March 1993 as the lead single from her third studio album, Whisper a Prayer (1993), it became her second top-20 hit on the UK Singles Chart and the highest-placing release from the album.
+Released in March 1993 by Island Records and 4th & Broadway as the lead single from her third studio album, Whisper a Prayer (1993), it became her second top-20 hit on the UK Singles Chart and the highest-placing release from the album.
+The song was written by Narada Michael Walden and Sally Jo Dakota, and produced by Walden with Mike Mani.

 Critical reception

 Pan-European magazine Music & Media wrote, "Together with Walden, Paris has "Americanised" her sound considerably.
 Now we all know who Whitney's main competitor will be."
 Head of music Clive Dickens at Chiltern Network/UK said, "This is a returning to form by Mica Paris, who always had a lot of credit here.
 Walden managed to get the very best out of her.
 It's an exceptional song that should have wide appeal.
 It should cross over from dance to hot ACE and EHR.
 It's a really great record to start the hour with."
-James Hamilton from Music Week's RM Dance Update described it as a "sultry wailer".
+James Hamilton from Music Week's RM Dance Update described it as a "sultry wailer" in his weekly dance column.

+Music video

+The accompanying music video for "I Never Felt Like This Before" was directed by Australian writer and film director Jonathan Teplitzky and filmed in Barbados.
+It was produced by Martin Teplitzky for Partizan Films and released on 22 March 1993.
+In the video, lush hills and sandy beaches along the Barbados coastline provide a luxurious setting, enhanced by saturated colour.